 If you’re using a VPN or have strict firewall settings, they may interfere with the app’s ability to connect — try disabling them temporarily.

-2. Make sure your TV or Roku and iPhone are sharing the same Wi-Fi.
+- Make sure your iPhone and Roku are on the same Wi-Fi network

 You can read more information here about what to do if the Roku remote app isn’t working.